SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 the general regions and 1.8%
 in the disallowed regions.
 The % amino acids having scored 0.2 in 3D/1D profile is 84.27%, higher than the standard 80% but not nearly as high as Intimin.
-Its overall quality factor is 91,exceeding the 80 score cut-off.
+Its overall quality factor is 91, exceeding the 80 score cut-off.
 The Z-score is within the range of scores found for native proteins of similar size, and like Intimin, the CsgA model's Z-score is not around one.